hyprtrail/MCWrapper/README.md

 - NodeJS knowledge.

 #### Setup
-Run `npm install MCWrapper`.
+Run `npm install @hyprtrail/minecraftwrapper`. add the server.jar into the "/Minecraft" folder.
-add the server.jar into the "/Minecraft" folder
+Remember to accept the eula and open rconports if needed.

 ```javascript
 import {mcserver} from './mcserver'